swift-server/sswg/proposals/0019-graphql.md

 ## Motivation

 With GraphQL's growing popularity, the server-side Swift community should have a robust backend implementation to reduce the overhead of adding GraphQL APIs to webserver projects.
-This overhead is significant; the type system and resolution patterns of GraphQL require a
+This overhead is significant; the GraphQL spec defines a rich type system, message formatting requirements, and multiple resolution patterns that require a substantial amount of logic.

 A single implementation would be ideal to maximize the benefits of increased attention and community engagement, including faster bug reports and fixes, improved performance, and quicker feature adoption.